wwivbbs/docs/docs/cfg/displaying_text.md

 | Variable    | Meaning |
 |-------------|------------------------|
-pause         | sets the pause on page on or off lines         | sets the number of lines displayed, this is used for pause calculation.
+bps           | Sets the current bits per second (BPS) rate to use for displaying this file, same as setting it from the arguments to printfile in the menu editor pause         | sets the pause on page on or off lines         | sets the number of lines displayed, this is used for pause calculation.
 Currently only 0 is supported for a value.

 Examples:
 ```
+  |{set bps=2400}
   |{set pause=off}
   |{set lines=0}
   Hello |@N!
 How are you today?